Forget the beef with J. Cole – here's why Noname is an essential voice

 Many cowered behind the excuse of needing to educate themselves before they spoke out in solidarity with the BLM movement.
 When there was an online backlash against ‘Snow on Tha Bluff’, Cole rowed back from the track, praised Noname and claimed: “I haven’t done a lot of reading and I don’t feel well equipped as a leader in these times.”

 In the past two weeks, black Twitter has been pleading for black men to take care of their own.
-And by this, we meant not to put them in harm’s way whether it’s physically, mentally or digitally.
+And by this, we meant not to put them in harm’s way, whether it’s physically, mentally or digitally.
 Noname has been, and will always be, one of the truest representations of black women in rap.
-Not because she isn’t hyper-sexualising herself for male consumption and boasting about her money, men, and frivolous things with an outlandish body: it’s because, being nameless, she makes you care about her message more than her lifestyle.
+Not because she isn’t hyper-sexualising herself for male consumption and boasting about her money, men and frivolous things: it’s because, being nameless, she makes you care about her message more than her lifestyle.

 The positive attention her platform has received recently is teaching her fans the truth about the extensive history of black discrimination.
 And although it’s not Noname’s (or any black person’s, in all honesty) responsibility to educate others, she provides great resources to do so.